Dehenna Davison: Early life and education

 Dehenna Sheridan Davison was born on 27 July 1993 in Sheffield, South Yorkshire, England, where she grew up on a council estate.
-Her father was a stonemason, and her mother was a nursery nurse.
-Davison was educated at the independent Sheffield High School, on a scholarship.
-When she was 13 years old, her father was attacked and killed, his assailant being imprisoned for manslaughter.
-Three years later, she represented the family at a criminal injuries compensation tribunal.
-She has commented in interviews that the experience fostered her interest in politics.
+Her father, Dominic, was a stonemason, and her mother, Nicola, was a nursery nurse.
+Davison attended Sheffield High School, a private school on a scholarship sponsored by the bank HSBC.
+When she was 13 years old, her father was attacked and killed.
+His assailant was acquitted of manslaughter but served 18 months in jail for a separate assault charge.
+Three years later, she represented the family at a criminal injuries compensation tribunal and has commented in interviews that the experience fostered her interest in politics.

 Davison studied British Politics and Legislative Studies at the University of Hull.
 During her time at the university, she spent a year working as a parliamentary aide for Jacob Rees-Mogg, the MP for North East Somerset.
 Davison was also a NUS delegate and played for the university's lacrosse team.
 She led a successful campaign to disaffiliate the university's student union from the NUS in 2016.
 In the same year, Davison was the Conservative candidate for the Kings Park ward in the Hull City Council election, where she finished last.
 In 2018, she again contested and finished fifth in the Kingswood ward.

 In her late teens and early twenties, while she was a student, Davison had a variety of jobs, including working in a video games retailer, a casino, a betting shop, and a branch of Pizza Hut.

-Prior to becoming an MP, Davison was a research and development analyst for LUMO, a company which advises businesses on tax credits.
+Prior to becoming an MP, Davison was a research and development analyst for LUMO, a company that advises businesses on tax credits.